Coronavirus: From midnight tonight Dublin will move to Level Three until October 10th -Taoiseach

 Turning to the impact on business and employers, he said some people would be laid off "sadly" for a second time this year and some businesses would close.

-He said people would be entitled to PUP if they were not working.
+He said people would be entitled to the pandemic unemployment payment (PUP) if they were not working.
 He said that an additional €30 million would be released for Dublin in the form of restart grants, as well as €5 million for sport.

 Mr Varadkar repeated all the individual protocols that individuals should observe, including handwashing and wearing of face masks.